Nikoleta-v3/blog/_posts/2018-01-19-choose-reviewers.md

 but also stressful because you have to go through a check list and make sure your paper fits the journal's guidelines.

-Long story short, while recently submitting a paper, one of the required fields of the journal was to propose three possible reviewers.
+Long story short, while doing this, one of the required fields of the journal was to propose three possible reviewers.
 As an early career researcher I do not exactly have a list of recommended reviewers up my sleeve.
 Thus there were only two things I could really do: